justinlee0777/popularthoughts/src/data/articles/earwig-and-the-witch-is-not-bad.md

 ---
-title: "Earwig and the Witch is not bad"
+title: 'Earwig and the Witch is not bad'
-slug: "/earwig-and-the-witch"
+slug: '/earwig-and-the-witch'
-createdAt: "2021-02-15T17:51:27+0000"
+createdAt: '2021-02-15T17:51:27+0000'
-seoTitle: "Earwig and the Witch"
+seoTitle: 'Earwig and the Witch'
-seoDescription: "Earwig and the Witch is not as bad as some are saying."
+seoDescription: 'Earwig and the Witch is not as bad as some are saying.'
-tags: ["film", "animation", "anime"]
+tags: ['film', 'animation', 'anime']
 ---

 ### Animation